STIW3054-A191/NoName/README.md

 1. Get a list of repositories from Github Issues.
 Refer to the link below for the testing purpose. https://github.com/STIW3054-A191/Assignments/issues/1.
 2. Download all the repositories from the list to your computer/laptop using Java threads.
-3. Compile the Java program for each repository.
+3. groupasg.Compile the Java program for each repository.
 If the Java program cannot be compiled, send the error messages to a log file.
 The name of the log file MUST follow the following format.
 MatricNo.log (Example: 123456.log)
 4. Run the program and store the output in a text file.
 The name of the output file MUST follow the following format.
 MatricNo.out (Example: 123456.out)